-The Clean Water Act established the Section 404 program, under which the U.S. Army Corps of Engineers may issue permits.
+The Clean Water Act ("CWA") established the Section 404 program, under which the U.S. Army Corps of Engineers ("Corps") may issue permits.
 On August 20, 2020, the Environmental Protection Agency received from the Governor of Florida, a complete program submission for the state to regulate the permit process within the jurisdiction of the state.
-Notice was published in the Federal Register on September 16, 2020 initiating the comment period and approval process and two public meetings were recently held.
+Notice was published in the Federal Register on September 16, 2020 and on December 22, 2020, the U.S. Environmental Protection Agency ("EPA") published their approval of Florida's State 404 Program in the Federal Register.
+DEP began administering the State 404 Program on that date and now processes applications under Section 404 of the CWA within state-assumed waters, with the Corps processing Section 404 applications within retained waters.
+Based on the recent court decision related to the Waters of the United States ("WOTUS") Rule discussed below, there may be additional revisions to this program as DEP must follow the rules related to WOTUS under the agreement with the Corps.